Kauffman states and Heegaard diagrams for tangles: Gradings on Gradings on HFT

-\begin{observation} Assuming the theorem above, we can now easily prove lemma~\ref{lem:ExponentsMod2Agree}: For any two generators of the same site $s$ of $T$, we can find a connecting domain $\phi$, such that $\partial\phi\cap\partial\Sigma_g$ consists of closed components only.
-Thus the difference of the Alexander gradings between the two generators is even for each color. \end{observation}
+\begin{proof}[Proof of lemma~\ref{lem:ExponentsMod2Agree}] Assuming the theorem above, we can now easily prove lemma~\ref{lem:ExponentsMod2Agree}: For any two generators of the same site $s$ of $T$, we can find a connecting domain $\phi$, such that $\partial\phi\cap\partial\Sigma_g$ consists of closed components only.
+Thus the difference of the Alexander gradings between the two generators is even for each color. \end{proof}

-\begin{proof}[Proof of theorem~\ref{thm:Eulercharagreeswithnabla}] The first part of the theorem follows from lemma~\ref{lem:HeegaardMoves} and checking the statement for any two Heegaard diagrams related by a single Heegaard move:

-First of all, isotopies can be written as compositions of elementary isotopies that introduce/remove a single pair of new intersection points between an $\alpha$-curve and a $\beta$-circle.
-The gradings of those generators that do not occupy any of these two intersection points does not change.
-The remaining generators come in pairs, each generator in a pair occupying one of the two intersection points.
-In each pair, the generators are connected by a bigon, which does not meet the boundary of the Heegaard diagram, so the generators have the same Alexander grading but the difference of their homological gradings is 1.
-Thus, the Euler characteristics before and after such an elementary isotopy are the same.

-For a handleslides, we can argue similarly.
-Those generators that do not change before and after a handle slide have the same Alexander and homological grading.
-The remaining generators come in pairs, which this time are connected by squares, which do not meet the boundary of the Heegaard diagram.
-Thus, generators of the same pair have the same Alexander grading and the difference of their homological gradings is 1.

-Finally, the set of generators does not change during a stabilisation and it is easy to check that both the Alexander and the homological grading stay the same.

-For the second part of the theorem, we first calculate the gradings of the generators for the 1-crossing diagrams, see figure~\ref{fig:AlexCodesForOneCrossingsWithDelta}.
+\begin{proof}[Proof of theorem~\ref{thm:Eulercharagreeswithnabla}] We first calculate the gradings of the generators for the 1-crossing diagrams, see figure~\ref{fig:AlexCodesForOneCrossingsWithDelta}.
 In each case, we have four connecting domains $\psi$, $\phi$, $\psi'$ and~$\phi'$.
 The $\delta$-grading of all these domains is $+\frac{1}{2}$.
-This gives us the correct $\delta$-grading on generators, noting that the normal vector field of the Heegaard diagram, determined by the right-hand rule, points into the plane.
+This gives us the correct relative $\delta$-grading on generators, noting that the normal vector field of the Heegaard diagram, determined by the right-hand rule, points into the plane.
 (For example, for the positive crossing, $\psi$ is in~$\pi_2(A,D)$ and the $\delta$-grading increases along this domain by~$+\frac{1}{2}$.)
-Using the right-hand rule convention from definition~\ref{def:AlexGradingOnDomains}, we similarly obtain the correct Alexander gradings.
+Using the right-hand rule convention from definition~\ref{def:AlexGradingOnDomains}, we similarly obtain the correct relative Alexander gradings.
 This determines the homological grading.